ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 the python script.
 By default these are:

 input_fasta.emapper.annotations_KEGG_complete_modules.tsv = Tab-delimited text file only containing the modules found to be 100% complete.
-First column is the module name, the second one lists the gene K terms found to comprise this complete module.
+The columns from left to right are: KEGG entry, KEGG name, highest completion (as a fraction 0-1), the genes comprising the most complete pathways, and any potential non-essential genes found for the module.

 input_fasta.emapper.annotations_KEGG_completion.tsv = Tab-delimited text file showing the found completion for each KEGG module.
-First column is the module name, the second one shows the completion (as a fraction 0-1), and the third lists the gene
-K terms comprising the most complete possibility for this module.
+The columns from left to right are: KEGG entry, KEGG name, highest completion expressed as a fraction, the genes comprising the most complete pathways, and any potential non-essential genes found for the module.